Generic Name: fosaprepitant (FOS a PREP i tan t)

 Fosaprepitant may also be used for purposes not listed in this medication guide.

 You should not use this medication if you also take pimozide.
 Using these drugs together can cause unwanted or dangerous effects.

-You should not use this medication if you are allergic to fosaprepitant, aprepitant (oral Emend), or polysorbate 80, or if you also take pimozide.
+You should not use fosaprepitant if you are allergic to it, or if you take another medicine called pimozide (Orap).
+Fosaprepitant can cause unwanted or dangerous effects when used with pimozide.

 Fosaprepitant can make birth control pills less effective.
-This effect can last for up to 28 days after your last dose of fosaprepitant.
-Ask your doctor about using non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while you are receiving fosaprepitant, and for at least 1 month after your treatment ends.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy, and for 1 month after your last dose.

 How is fosaprepitant given?

 Fosaprepitant is injected into a vein through an IV.
 A healthcare provider will give you this injection.

 The first dose of fosaprepitant is usually given 30 minutes before your chemotherapy treatment begins.